Biodiversity in Belize

 Zamia polymorpha

-The most common Zamia of Belize.
-Yet is was described only in 1998.
-Restricted to The Yucatan (Mexico), Peten (Guatemala) and most of Belize.
-Previously referred to as Z. loddigesi, Z. tuerckheimii or Z. furfuracea.
 Most common in open, relatively dry habitats such as savanna but also found in several forest types.
 Large underground tuber-like root.
-The leaves are very variable as the name implies, but are rarely larger than 60 cm (2 ft).
+The leaves are very variable but are rarely larger than 60 cm (2 ft).
 Very often, each plant is bearing only one leaf.
-Larval foodplant for the butterfly Eumaeus toxea.

 See 2008 research page